domknez/novabook-tax-service/README.md

 ### Environment Variables

-Create a `.env` file in the root directory of the project to configure your environment variables.
+Create a `.env` file (you can start by copying the existing `.env.example` file and simply renaming it) in the root directory of the project to configure your environment variables.
 An example `.env` file:

 ```env
 DB_HOST=db